nummacway/repro-carts/README.md

 | `17 SUPER CONTRA1` |`01`|`D0`|`FC`|`18`| `$000C0000` | Contra - The Alien Wars (USA)
 | `18 SUPER CONTRA2` |`01`|`D0`|`FC`|`1C`| `$000E0000` | Contra (Japan) (En)

 There is a 19th, inaccessible item, which only has a name (`19 ARMY MEN 3   `) but no description or register data.
+Said game is the 19th game in the 19-in-1.
+352 KiB go unused.
+They are located in a continuous area between the menu and Adventure Island.

 Surprisingly, they used the US version of Survival Kids when they chose the European versions in all other cases (when one was available).
 Probably they didn't know that the European release is called Stranded Kids.

 If you prevent the reset, the four DMG games use the menu's palette when running on a CGB, making them basically unplayble.
 Preventing the reset is actually quite nice for the CGB ones because they load much faster.

 #### 61-in-1 (GB HICOL MC06, MC006)
 This cart is really bad.
-It has all the things you don't want: There are many bitflips (around 1 in 10000 bytes) where a bit is cleared but should be set (the opposite does not happen), and I cannot even reprogram it.
-I also don't get CFI.
+There are many bitflips (around 1 in 10000 bytes) where a bit is _often_ (but not always) cleared but should be set (the opposite does not happen).
+Although I used a Game Boy for dumping, I did not encounter issues in-game.

+You can retrieve CFI by writing `$98` to `$0555` instead of the usual `$00AA`.
+CFI doesn't really contain useful info and it's only `$80` bytes long.

+Entering ROM areas beyond 16 MiB and reading from the same addresses again and again returns slightly different data on each read (more different than the aforementioned random bitflips), but you can recognize many similarities.
+They persist over power and bank cycles.

 The four bytes of data are starting at `$47FF`.
 The menu doesn't have no RAM, but has 0 KiB of RAM.
+BGB complains that this makes no sense.
 There are 11 items per page.

-While the 108-in-1 is densely packed with ROMs for 0 free space, the 61-in-1 has three empty areas in this ROM due to bad placement and two other things they could have done better:
+While the 108-in-1 is densely packed with ROMs for 0 free space, the 61-in-1 has three empty areas (all `$FF` - with no bit errors) due to bad placement and two other things they could have done better:
 1. The menu is 32 KiB, but the first game in ROM is 64 KiB.
 Therefore, 32 KiB are wasted after the menu.
 2. Spud's Adventure is a 64 KiB game that has its own 512 KiB block.
+Makes you think if a different game in its place originally.
-3. The last 256 KiB go unsued.
+3. The last 256 KiB go unused.
-4. There is a duplicate for Belmont's Revenge.
+4. There is a duplicate of Belmont's Revenge right after the first one.
+The menu links to the first one.
 5. This ROM seems to be at least 32 MiB as you get random data when read from there.
 The data stays the same over 8 MiB block and bank switches.